starwolves/space/README.md

 Also looking for 3D artists and lore writers, even this early into the project.

 ### Space Frontiers client
-You need to get the official closed source Space Frontiers client together with the standard client-side content folder to be able to connect to the server.
 You can get the latest stable releases of the client at [Discord](https://discord.gg/qcg4zPuHyU) by contacting STARWOLF#5816.
 Aditionally the client can be obtained at our own Matrix server without requiring you to contact anyone, more information about our Matrix on [our website](https://starwolves.io)
 Ensure you select the right branch of the server that has the same version number as the client you have obtained.